DARON K. ROBERTS

-The Harvard Kennedy School of Government recognized Roberts as one of its “75 Most Fascinating Alumni” and the World Economic Forum pegged Roberts as a “Young Global Leader” for creating a nonprofit football camp – 4th and 1, Inc. 4th and 1 provides free SAT prep, life skills development and football training to at-risk youth in Michigan, Texas and Florida.
+In 2010, Daron launched a nonprofit football camp – 4th and 1, Inc. 4th and 1 has provided free SAT prep, life skills development and football training to at-risk youth in Michigan, Texas, and Florida.
 The camp has served nearly 500 student-athletes since 2010.

 The Presidential Leadership Foundation – a joint venture between Presidents Bill Clinton and George W. Bush – tabbed Roberts as a Presidential Leadership Scholar for 2015.
 He was one of 60 members in the inaugural class.

 Roberts is the author of A Kids Book About Empathy and Call an Audible.
 Call an Audible was named a #1 New Release by Amazon.
 Sports Illustrated selected the book as one of its “Best Sports Business Books of 2017.”